Skip to main content

 Step 8: Verify the transformed output

-Retrieve the processed output stream from the gateway:
+Retrieve the processed output stream from the Gateway:

 A non-empty manifest confirms the live pipeline is processing frames and delivering output.
 To view the output stream in VLC or another player:

-Check the network registration: Open tools.livepeer.cloud/ai/network-capabilities and search for the orchestrator address.
+Check the network registration: Open tools.Livepeer.cloud/ai/network-capabilities and search for the Orchestrator address.
 The live-video-to-video pipeline should appear with Warm status.
-Latency check: Monitor frame processing times in the orchestrator logs.
+Latency check: Monitor frame processing times in the Orchestrator logs.
 At 30 fps, each frame should be processed in under 33 ms. Repeated frame times above 33 ms show the pipeline is falling behind the incoming stream:

 Troubleshooting